Rikj000/MoniGoMani/VERYQUICKSTART.md

 | **1/5** or **0.2** | **5** (0, 5, 10 ...) |
 | **5**   | **1/5** or **0.2** (0, 0.2, 0.4, 0.8, ...) |

-# TimeFrame-Zoom
+# TimeFrame-Zoom:

-**<span style="color:darkorange">WARNING:</span> When backtesting/hyperopting without TimeFrame-Zoom the profit shown will be unrealisticly high!**

-To prevent profit exploitation during hyperopting the strategy will zoom in upon the timeframe during backtesting/hyperopting.
-This should result to way more reliable/realistic results after hyperopting/backtesting.
+To prevent profit exploitation during backtesting/hyperopting we backtest/hyperopt MoniGoMani which would normally use a `timeframe` (1h candles) using a smaller `backtest_timeframe` (5m candles) instead.
+This happens while still using an `informative_timeframe` (original 1h candles) to generate the buy/sell signals.

+With this more realistic results should be found during backtesting/hyperopting.
+Since the buy/sell signals will operate on the same `timeframe` that live would use (1h candles), while at the same time `backtest_timeframe` (5m or 1m candles) will simulate price movement during that `timeframe` (1h candle), providing more realistic trailing stoploss and ROI behaviour during backtesting/hyperopting.

 For more information on why this is needed please read [Backtesting-Traps](https://brookmiles.github.io/freqtrade-stuff/2021/04/12/backtesting-traps/)!

+**<span style="color:darkorange">WARNING:</span> Candle data for both `timeframe` as `backtest_timeframe` will have to be downloaded before you will be able to backtest/hyperopt!
+(Since both will be used)**
+**<span style="color:darkorange">WARNING:</span> This will be slower than backtesting at 1h and 1m is a CPU killer.
+But if you plan on using trailing stoploss or ROI, you probably want to know that your backtest results are not complete lies.**
+**<span style="color:darkorange">WARNING:</span> To disable TimeFrame-Zoom just use the same candles for `timeframe` & `backtest_timeframe`**

 ### TimeFrame-Zoom Examples:
 | Parameter | Meaning |